 The Clinical Division of IPPA is delighted to offer an online peer consultation platform.
 Consistent with American Psychological Association (APA)’s ethical code, this platform aims to provide practitioners a shared context that fosters a healthy and respectful dialogue and discourse.
 Through online discussions, the platform also aims to develop a nuanced, inclusive and evidence-based understanding of the application of positive psychology principles to enrich professional practice.

 Applying positive psychology to clinical practice is a relatively new approach, so it can feel isolating to do this work without the support of colleagues.
-Therefore, IPPA’s Positive Clinical Psychology Division proposes a pilot of an online positive psychology clinical peer consultation group.
+Therefore, IPPA’s Positive Clinical Psychology Division proposes an online positive psychology clinical peer consultation group.

 This group will provide a platform to share knowledge and practice.
 The group may become a catalyst for future research or other collaborative projects between group members.